KadirKarabacak/nextjs-dashboard/README.md

 - We use **UUIDs** instead of incrementing keys (e.g., 1, 2, 3, etc.).
 This makes the URL longer; however, **UUIDs eliminate the risk** of ID collision, are globally unique, and reduce the risk of enumeration attacks - making them ideal for large databases.
 - However, if you prefer cleaner URLs, you might prefer to use auto-incrementing keys.

+## ❌ **Handling Errors**

+- Wrapping **SQL statements into try/catch** blocks except revalidate and redirect.
+Only if try is success then **revalidate and redirect works**.
+- The **error.tsx** file can be used to define a UI boundary for a route segment.
+It serves as a catch-all for unexpected errors and allows you to display a fallback UI to your users.
+- **<a href="https://nextjs.org/docs/app/api-reference/file-conventions/error"> Error.tsx File Schema </a>**
+- error.tsx needs to be a **Client Component** so **'use client'** top of the file.
+- It accepts two props, **error:** Instance of JS native Error object && **reset:** A function to reset the error boundary, when executed, function try to re-render route.